SVadimko/CurForecKotlin/README.md

 / prefs /
 ArchivePreferences, TodayPreferences - classes for saving and reading custom selection for ArhiveFragment and TodayFragment fragments

+NowPreference - a class that reads a custom font selection to change the font for currency values in NowFragment

 / ui / the set of packages responsible for the UI, consists of:
 / archive /